 Focus: The focus of this self-help article is to provide the steps and information necessary to integrate Microsoft Dynamics CRM with PandaDoc, using Custom Entities you have created in your Microsoft Dynamics account.

-Custom entities setup: With the PandaDoc / Microsoft Dynamics integration, you have the ability to setup and use the PandaDoc module in your custom entities.
+Custom entities setup: With the PandaDoc / Microsoft Dynamics integration, you have the ability to setup and use the PandaDoc module in your custom entities and in Microsoft Solutions.